poiriermike/encryptedp2p/README.md

 -Setup-

 For each computer in the network do the following.
-We reccoment using fabric to run all these instructions in parellel on all the nodes.
+We recommend using fabric to run all these instructions in parallel on all the nodes.

 Note: ensure that apt-get is up to date (run 'apt-get update')